hypo69/hypo/docs/gemini/out/en/explainer/src/endpoints/prestashop/_doc/overwiev.md

 **Dependencies and Analysis:**

-The diagram illustrates a complex system with multiple interacting components.
+The diagram illuStartes a complex system with multiple interacting components.
 The core modules (Category, Customer, etc.) depend on the `api.py` module to interact with the PrestaShop API.
 The API module, in turn, is likely to depend on external libraries (e.g., a HTTP client like `requests`) and schema validation components.
 The `api_schemas` directory allows for schema validation to ensure data consistency.
 The `Domains` directory is crucial for managing different domain-specific configurations and settings.

 ## <explanation>